United States of America

 Port Everglades is one of the busiest cruise ports in the world, often the start and end of cruises to the Caribbean.
 Located just next to the picturesque resort area of Fort Lauderdale, the port makes a great beach destination on its own.

 The most popular, and best, activity in Fort Lauderdale for idle time before or after a cruise is spending all day hopping on and off the water taxis that navigate the elaborate canals of the city.

-Port Everglades has amenities to handle more than 3 million passengers a year.
-Port Everglades is located conveniently close to the airport giving extra time for a detour in downtown Fort Lauderdale.
-The cruise terminals have every conceivable amenity for embarking and disembarking passengers including transportation between the city or airport.
+Port Everglades has amenities to handle more than three million passengers a year.
+Port Everglades is located conveniently close to the airport, giving extra time for a detour in downtown Fort Lauderdale.
+The cruise terminals have every conceivable amenity for embarking and disembarking passengers, including transportation between the city and airport.

 Transfer from the adjacent airport is often provided in the cruise package.
 Port Everglades' bus stop is located in the Northport section and can connect to the city centre.
 A line of taxis are always available outside the cruise terminals and the ride into the city centre takes nearly 10 minutes.
 A host of rental car agencies are also available.
 When inside the city the water taxi is a fun way to get around.

 There are a host of popular attractions in the Fort Lauderdale area, among the most popular is riding the water taxis or gondolas through the city's canal ways, especially Las Olas Boulevard.
 The beaches have been tamed from spring break infamy but are still extremely popular, especially the beachfront promenade.
 The Riverwalk Arts and Entertainment District downtown has many small attractions including museums, theatres, shopping and dining options.

 Gilbert's 17th Street Grill - casual family restaurant with excellent burgers